osmandapp/web/main/docs/user/navigation/auto-car.md

        - To hear navigation from your car speakers, turn on Play voice over Bluetooth.
        - To hear navigation from your phone or tablet’s speaker, turn off Play voice over Bluetooth.

-Volume control issue

-In most cases, all signals remain at constant full volume, separate from the audio playback settings at the same time.
-To change the volume of the OsmAnd navigation prompts when using Android Auto, go to *Setup → Voice → Voice volume* on the vehicle's multimedia system screen.
-If this method does not work, there is another option.
-To adjust the notification volume, you need to turn on Google Assistant during a call.
-Hold down the button on the steering wheel that turns on Google Assistant, and during the call, adjust the volume using the dashboard or steering wheel.

 -->